 (3) Steps or stoop over four feet in height, window sill, belt course, chimney, roof eave, fire escape, fire tower, storm enclosure or similar architectural features shall not project more than two feet into the required yard setback area.

-(4) Decks, porches, or similar features are subject to the requirements of the Table of Area Regulations adopted in accordance with § 300-6.2 of the Medfield Zoning Bylaw, except that the Board of Appeals may, in Districts RE, RT, RS and RU, by special permit as specified in § 300-14.10E, allow a lesser setback not to exceed 6 feet less than the required front or rear setback for the zoning district.
+(4) Decks, porches, or similar features are subject to the requirements of the Table of Area Regulations adopted in accordance with § 300-5.2of the Medfield Zoning Bylaw, except that the Board of Appeals may, in Districts RE, RT, RS and RU, by special permit as specified in § 300-11.5.1.E, allow a lesser setback not to exceed 6 feet less than the required front or rear setback for the zoning district.
 The proposal must also comply with all other dimensional requirements including lot coverage.
 Any special permit that may be granted may be conditioned that any portion of the structure within the required setback may never be fully enclosed as an expansion of the dwelling.
 [Amended 5-17-2021ATM by Art.
 26]

 H. In B and BI Districts, all uses shall be conducted within a completely enclosed building, except: dispensing of food, beverages or goods at a drive-in or stand; dispensing of gas, water or lubricants at a garage or gasoline service station; vegetation held for sale in a horticulture or floriculture business; permitted parking or loading; and permitted exterior signs.